fiugd/beta/.NOTES/releases/bartokv0.4.3.md

   - [ ] terminal has its own cwd not dependent on app cwd
   - [ ] terminal watch mode for js files (+more maybe)
   - [ ] cd into parent/child results in going parent/parent/child
-  - [ ] switch services and come back, tabs don't trigger editor properly
-    - this specifically occurs with bartokv0.4.3.md
-    - also occurs in other situations

   - [X] cd to / (root) then git commit/diff mess up
   - [X] editor tabs close others, close all